anticomputer/emacs-codeql/README.md

 Database selection is buffer-local per query file and you can run as many concurrent query projects as you have resources available.
 Database history allows you to rapidly register/unregister databases that were seen across all sessions.

 `emacs-codeql` buffer-local approach means you can work on e.g. a `cpp` and `javascript` project concurrently, and you can an arbitrary amount of concurrent results buffers as you toggle between your query buffers.

+You can find existing databases for a ton of open source projects on [LGTM.com](https://codeql.github.com/docs/codeql-cli/creating-codeql-databases/#obtaining-databases-from-lgtm-com), or you can [create your own](https://codeql.github.com/docs/codeql-cli/creating-codeql-databases/#creating-codeql-databases) using the codeql cli.

 ### Run a query or eval predicates